2023 Most Popular Allied Health Professions Associate Degree Schools in Virginia

 While working on their Associate Degree, allied health majors at Reynolds Community College accumulate an average of around $20,192 in student debt.

-Full Allied Health Professions at Reynolds Community College Report
+Read full report on Allied Health Professions at Reynolds Community College

-Out of the 26 schools in Virginia that were part of this year’s ranking, Virginia Western Community College landed the # 5 spot on the list.
-Located in the city of Roanoke, Virginia Western Community College is a public college with a medium-sized student population.
+The in-demand associate degree programs at Virginia Western Community College helped the school earn the #5 place on this year’s ranking of the most popular allied health professions schools in Virginia.
+Located in the midsize city of Roanoke, Virginia Western Community College is a public school with a moderately-sized student population.

 Women make up 75% of the allied health majors at the school.